l300lvl/Show-Desktop-Button/README.md

 *icon credit madkristoff(thanks, this is _still_ the only icon created and submitted!)*
 credit: madkristoff, mbokil, simonthechipmunk, MGSE, erguille, mikechaberski, mathematicalcoffee, asan, spinus, Xes, gcampax, magcius.

+newest v17: placement option returns, left right or center only for now.

+v16: skipped, bug on ego caused version jump. ego does not have editting or rebasing options

-newest v15: minimizes and restores only unminimized windows again, added gpl, more cleanup, 16 will fix icon and remove stylesheet probably
+v15: minimizes and restores only unminimized windows again, added gpl, more cleanup, 18 will fix icon and remove stylesheet probably

 v14: lots of cleanup, now an actual button that doesnt break keyboard/panel functionality, and major shoutouts to those that make this possible.